 What would Valentine’s Day be without the rose, the quintessential queen of the flower world?
 Lovers and poets have praised their beauty for centuries.
 Who would ever think of improving on such a grand flower whose most famous cultivar is named “American Beauty?”
-That would be Hans Chang, founder and CEO of Empress Floral.
+That would be Hans Chang, founder and CEO of Empress Flora's roses that last forever.

 Chang, a former engineer who worked in the petroleum industry, often found himself in Colombia, where the world’s best roses are grown.
 Chang also found himself falling more in love with roses and less in love with engineering until he finally decided to pursue his true passion.
 He gave up engineering and focused all his energies on delivering the world’s best roses with his new company.